 - Elected local officials (chairpersons, council members, commissioners, mayors, clerks, etc.)

 - Members of local, tribal, or county boards or committees, or regional intergovernmental committees

 Teams who wish to participate in the Lake Superior Climate Champions program must apply by 5 p.m.
-(CST) on August 1, 2022.
-Two teams will be selected for the 2022 cohort.
-If more than two teams apply, the cohort will be selected based on climate action readiness and alignment of needs with program expertise.
-Selected teams will be notified in September 2022.
+(CST) on March 15, 2024.
+We will select multiple teams for the 2024 cohort.
+Teams will be selected based on climate action readiness and alignment of needs with program expertise.
+Selected teams will be notified in April 2024.